body contouring for high bmi

 How to Lower Your BMI Safely Before Surgery?

-• Maintaining a stable weight for 3–6 months
+• Sustaining a normal weight for 3-6 months.

 Weight stability strongly predicts long-term surgical success.